 As far as Brothers in Beat’s Rock Star Interactive Drumming…

 …a lady from The National Association of School Nurses (I think formerly ProSNASA), told her colleague who had invited us to their event something that supports the findings of the research mentioned in the article I read.

 She said, “I absolutely HATE, HATE, HATE, HATE team building events!
 But last night was fantastic!
 I enjoyed it tremendously!”

 So if you’re one of those who HATE, HATE, HATE, HATE the many boring and dreadful team building experiences on offer today, write off team building if you wish.
 But don’t write off drumming.

-We have an ambitious dream of getting every adult and child in the world to experience Rock Star Interactive Drumming.
+We have a dream of getting as many people as possible to experience the incredible thrill of drumming to music.
 I hope that whether you’re reading this looking for a team building experience, or whether you just browsed through it as a matter of curiosity, that our paths will cross some day.
 And if you’re lucky… it will be some day soon 🙂